FilmGarth Ginsburg

 I’ll give American Idiot this: You can’t blame it for trying.
 In fact, you could say the same of a lot of anti-war GWOT movies, which far outnumber the conservative entries in terms of sheer volume.
 Of course, politically speaking, you’re on the filmmaker’s side.
 But these movies are so ineffective that you can’t help but be mad and want to make fun of them.

 It’s not that they fail at what they set out to do.
 Plenty of anti-war movies do that.
 It’s how anti-war GWOT movies fail.
 Specifically, the main problem with these movies is that they use their characters and trauma not to explore the effects of war or dive into the heart of darkness, so to speak.
-Instead, they use them a bludgeon to beat the audience into emotional submission.
+Instead, they use them as a bludgeon to beat the audience into emotional submission.

 Stop-Loss wants you to know that its lead character Brandon, who’s on the run from being forced to redeploy, is traumatized.
 One of the ways it tries to accomplish this is by having Brandon get mugged in one scene, and because his PTSD is so severe, he starts calling his would-be muggers “hadji” and forcing them to get on their knees and submit to a search as if they were insurgents.
 The whole scene comes off as forced and asinine, as does the fist fight he has with his pro-going-back-to-Iraq buddy Steve or the attitudes of everyone in their hometowns in Texas.
 (More on Texas in the next section.)
 It’s so sweaty that it makes the actual traumatizing parts of the movie, ones that could have realistically happened like Brandon accidentally killing a whole innocent family with a hand grenade, seem ridiculous.